sdjambov/sdjambov.github.io/_news/announcement_240610.md

 related_posts: false
 ---

-<div style="text-align: justify">Our manuscript "Stability of a liquid layer draining around a horizontal cylinder: Interplay of capillary and gravity forces" has been published in <a href='https://doi.org/10.1103/PhysRevFluids.9.063903'>Physical Review Fluids</a>.</div>
+<div style="text-align: justify">Our manuscript “Stability of a liquid layer draining around a horizontal cylinder: Interplay of capillary and gravity forces” has been published in <a href='https://doi.org/10.1103/PhysRevFluids.9.063903'>Physical Review Fluids</a>.</div>